RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - brief statement of material facts;
     - Procedural history
     - Grounds for appeal and/or issued to be decided
-    - Summary of court’s analysis of law
+    - Summary of court's analysis of law
     - Principle of law to be applied;
     - Description of how law was applied to the facts;
     - decision;